 Operative deliveries are vaginal deliveries accomplished with the use of forceps or a vacuum device.
 Once either is applied to the fetal head, outward traction generates forces that augment maternal pushing to deliver the fetus vaginally.
 The most important function of both devices is traction.
 In addition, forceps may also be used for rotation, particularly from occiput transverse and posterior positions.

 According to the birth certificate data from the National Vital Statistics Report, forceps- or vacuum-assisted vaginal delivery was used for 3.2 percent of births in the United States in 2014.
 This is a decline from 9.0 percent in 1990 (Hamilton, 2015).
-For these deliveries, a vacuum is disproportionately selected, and according to Yeomans (2010), the vacuum-to-forceps delivery ratio is 4:1.
+For these deliveries, a vacuum is disproportionately selected, and the vacuum-to-forceps delivery ratio is nearly 5:1 (Merriam, 2017).
 In general, most of these attempts are successful.
 In 2006, only 0.4 percent of forceps trials in the United States and 0.8 percent of vacuum extraction attempts failed to result in vaginal delivery (Osterman, 2009).

 If it is technically feasible and can be safely accomplished, termination of second-stage labor by traction instruments is indicated in any condition threatening the mother or fetus that is likely to be relieved by delivery.
 Some fetal indications include nonreassuring fetal heart rate pattern and premature placental separation (Schuit, 2012).
 In the past, forceps delivery was believed to be somewhat protective of the fragile preterm infant head.
 However, outcomes for neonates who weigh 500 to 1500 g do not significantly differ if delivered spontaneously or by outlet forceps (Fairweather, 1981; Schwartz, 1983).